Isoflavone 7-O-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and isoflavone, whereas its two products are UDP and isoflavone 7-O-beta-D-glucoside.
+The substrates of this enzyme are an isoflavone and UDP-glucose.
+These produce the corresponding isoflavone 7-O-beta-D-glucoside and the by-product uridine diphosphate (UDP).
+For example, daidzein is converted to daidzin.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:isoflavone 7-O-beta-D-glucosyltransferase.
 Other names in common use include uridine diphosphoglucose-isoflavone 7-O-glucosyltransferase, UDPglucose-favonoid 7-O-glucosyltransferase, and UDPglucose:isoflavone 7-O-glucosyltransferase.
 This enzyme participates in isoflavonoid biosynthesis.